 Item specifics are descriptive keywords that tell a buyer about your item.
 They may include brand, size, length, width, height, type, color or style and many more.

-We recommend: Pay attention to the hints to Item Specifics in the Create Your Listing form.
+We recommend: Pay attention to the hints to item specifics in the listing form.
 They show the number of search queries that buyers make when they look for an item.

 Pictures